ConstantinosConst/ASLPAC-PE-BrainAge/README.md

 Constantinides, C., Caramaschi, D., Zammit, S., Freeman, T. P., &amp; Walton, E. (2024).
 Exploring associations between psychotic experiences and structural brain age: a population-based study in late adolescence [WORKING PAPER]

-Here we used the ALSPAC-Psychotic Experience (PE) imaging as described previously (see data note from Sharp et al., 2020).
+Here we used data from the ALSPAC - Psychotic Experiences (PE) imaging study as described previously (see data note by Sharp et al., 2020).

 ### Step 1.
 Sample selection (including variables of interest)

-The following R script was used to extract the original ALSPAC-PE imaging sample (and variables of interest) from the wider ALSPAC cohort:
+The following R script was used to extract the original ALSPAC-PE imaging sample (and variables of interest) from the wider ALSPAC birth cohort:

 '1_Extract_ALSPAC_PE_Imaging_Dataset_20240928'